krukle/optimized-pricing-webapp/README.md

 6. Update the database to the lastest migration.
 Creates the database if it didnt exist already:

+> **Note**
+>
+> Make sure you have the [CLI tools for Entity Framework](https://learn.microsoft.com/en-us/ef/core/cli/dotnet) installed complete with the Microsoft.EntityFrameworkCore.Design package.

 ```bash
 dotnet ef database update
 ```